 Essential Steps for a Great Show

-When you decided to expand your horizons and spend the money, time, and effort to exhibit at Artexpo New York 2018, one of the world’s largest fine art trade shows, you want to make sure you are making the best effort possible.
-Careful planning can go a long way towards ensuring a successful show—and we want to get you started with our Show Planner.
-As we lead up to the show, here’s a calendar of to-do’s, complete with links to all the key information, to make sure you are on track.
+When you decided to expand your horizons and spend the money, time, and effort to exhibit at Artexpo New York—the world’s largest fine art trade show—you want to make sure you are making the best effort possible.
+Careful planning can go a long way toward ensuring a successful show—and we want to get you started with our Show Planner.
+As we lead up to the show, here’s a calendar of to-dos, complete with links to all the key information, to make sure you are on track.

-- Ideally, you should begin planning for a show event 6 months in advance—you’re on your way.
+- Ideally, you should begin planning for a show event six months in advance—you’re on your way.